 On the Water

 Experience Norfolk in a whole new light with guided tours from Norfolk Tour Company.
-Explore Norfolk’s most haunted houses and theaters or enjoy the colors of the murals in the NEON District.
+Explore Norfolk’s most haunted houses and theatres or enjoy the colors of the murals in the NEON District.
 Walk the city and learn more about its unique history with a tour through Historic Freemason or the “Underground River: Black History Tour on the ERT.”